Lightning-Universe/lightning-flash/docs/source/template/data.rst

 The :class:`~flash.core.data.data_module.DataModule` is responsible for creating the :class:`~torch.utils.data.DataLoader` and injecting the transforms for each stage.
 When the user calls a ``from_*`` method (such as :meth:`~flash.core.data.data_module.DataModule.from_numpy`), the following steps take place:

 #.
-The :meth:`~flash.core.data.data_module.DataModule.from_data_source` method is called with the name of the :class:`~flash.core.data.io.input.Input` to use and the inputs to provide to :meth:`~flash.core.data.io.input.Input.load_data` for each stage.
+The :meth:`~flash.core.data.data_module.DataModule.from_` method is called with the name of the :class:`~flash.core.data.io.input.Input` to use and the inputs to provide to :meth:`~flash.core.data.io.input.Input.load_data` for each stage.
 #.
 The :class:`~flash.core.data.io.input_transform.InputTransform` is created from ``cls.input_transform_cls`` (if it wasn't provided by the user) with any provided transforms.
 #.
 The :class:`~flash.core.data.io.input.Input` of the provided name is retrieved from the :class:`~flash.core.data.io.input_transform.InputTransform`.
 #.
 A :class:`~flash.core.data.auto_dataset.BaseAutoDataset` is created from the :class:`~flash.core.data.io.input.Input` for each stage.